-On the PAQ, MWRC reported the facility/agency is responsible for conducting administrative and criminal investigations, including inmate-on-inmate sexual abuse and staff sexual misconduct.
-The ADOC has four (4) investigators who have been assigned to address any criminal investigations arising from MWRC.
+On the PAQ, ECF reported the facility/agency is responsible for conducting administrative and criminal investigations, including inmate-on-inmate sexual abuse and staff sexual misconduct.
+According to the PAQ, the ADOC has nineteen (19) investigators who have been assigned to address any administrative or criminal investigations.
 The Institutional PREA Compliance Manager (IPCM) provides investigative assistance for those inmate-on-inmate sexual harassment administrative cases.

-The ADOC has a uniform evidence protocol, as outline in ADOC Administrative Regulation #300, dated 4/18/16, Page 1, Section II, which states the policy of the ADOC is to conduct all investigations in a fair and impartial manner, maintain confidentiality in all investigations, and protect the constitutional rights of all individuals subjected to investigation.
+The ADOC has a uniform evidence protocol, as outline in ADOC Administrative Regulation #300, dated April 18, 2016, Page 1, Section II, which states the policy of the ADOC is to conduct all investigations in a fair and impartial manner, maintain confidentiality in all investigations, and protect the constitutional rights of all individuals subjected to investigation.

-The Auditor interviewed a total of eleven (11) random staff in regard to the rules of evidence, and their understanding of the process should an offender report alleged sexual abuse.
+The Auditor interviewed a total of forty-two (42) staff in regard to the rules of evidence, and their understanding of the process should an inmate report alleged sexual abuse.
 All staff interviewed were able to articulate the basic preservation of evidence component of both victim and abuser.
 They were also able to explain their responsibilities up to the point when they transfer responsibility to either investigative or medical staff.

-The Auditor was able to speak with a nurse from Children and Women's Hospital, who advised they have a dedicated area for all SAFE/SANE examinations.
-The hospital has nurses on staff who can conduct SAFE/SANE examinations.
-In the event, no one is on duty, they have nurses on call 24/7 who will report in to conduct SAFE/SANE examinations when needed.
-The Auditor was advised in the past 12-months they have not heard of any issues at MWRC, nor have they conducted any examinations related to MWRC.
+The Auditor was able to speak with personnel from the SANE center, One Place Family Justice Center, 530 S, Lawrence Street, Montgomery, AL 36104, who advised they have a dedicated area for all SAFE/SANE examinations.
+They have staff who can conduct SAFE/SANE examinations and in the event, no one is on duty, they have staff on call who will report in to conduct SAFE/SANE examinations when needed.
+The Auditor was advised in the past 12-months the have conducted thirty-seven (37) forensic examinations related to ECF.
+One Place Family Justice Center has a victim advocate built into the forensic examination process and available to the victim.
+The advocate assists the victim before, during and after the forensic examination to the extent the victim allows.

-On the PAQ, MWRC reported all treatment services are provided to the victim without financial cost.
+On the PAQ, ECF reported all treatment services are provided to the victim without financial cost.

-ADOC Administrative Regulation #454, Operations & Legal, dated 1/4/16, Page 19, Section G, 3, c, indicated treatment services shall be provided to the victim without financial cost and regardless if the victim names the abuser or cooperates with an investigation arising out of the incident.
+ADOC Administrative Regulation #454, Operations & Legal, dated January 4, 2016, Page 19, Section G, 3, c, indicated treatment services shall be provided to the victim without financial cost, regardless if the victim names the abuser or cooperates with an investigation arising out of the incident.

 The Auditor was provided with a Memorandum of Understanding (MOU) between the ADOC and the Alabama Coalition Against Rape (ACAR).
 This MOU establishes collaboration between the ADOC and twenty-eight (28) rape crisis centers throughout the State of Alabama to provide confidential support services related to sexual abuse at ADOC facilities.
-The offenders housed at MWRC are provided the treatment services through Children and Women's Hospital (SAFE/SANE exams) and Lifelines Family Counseling Center of Mobile (Victim Advocacy Services).
+The inmates housed at ECF are provided the treatment services through One Place Family Justice Center, 530 S, Lawrence Street, Montgomery, AL 36104 (SAFE/SANE exams) and One Place Family Justice Center of Montgomery, AL (Victim Advocacy Services).

-During the interview with the IPCM, he advised in the past twelve (12) months there have not been any offenders who have been transported for any reason for SAFE/SANE services.
+During the interview with the IPCM, he advised in the past twelve (12) months there have thirty-seven (37) inmates who have been transported for any reason for SAFE/SANE services.

 The Auditor conducted a telephone interview with a SAFE/SANE representative.
-She confirmed the exams are provided at no cost to the offender and that all forensic services are provided when the offender is presented at the hospital for follow-up.
+She confirmed the exams are provided at no cost to the inmate and that all forensic services are provided when the inmate is presented at the hospital for follow-up.
 She indicated forensic nurses (SAFE/SANE) are available twenty-four (24) hours a day, seven (7) days a week.
-She indicated in the event no SAFE/SANE staff were on duty at the time an offender presented, someone is always on call and would report to the hospital immediately to conduct the investigation.
+She indicated in the event no SAFE/SANE staff were on duty at the time an inmate presented, someone is always on call and would report immediately to conduct the investigation.